samratbhatnagar/Cognitive-search-JFK/02 - Web UI Template/README.md

 "SearchServiceKey": "<your-search-service-key>",
 // The API version of your search service.
 The current version is 2019-05-06, so you shouldn't have to change this.
 "SearchServiceApiVersion": "2019-05-06",
-// This is the name of your search index. "index-base" is the default value specified by the deployment project.
+// This is the name of your search index.
+Default is 'index-base'.
 "SearchIndexName": "index-base",
 // The name of your Azure Storage account.
 "StorageAccountName": "<your-storage-account-name>",
 // The access key for your Azure Storage account.
 Must have rights to read and write to Blob storage.
 "StorageAccountKey": "<your-storage-account-key>",
 // The name of the container in your Azure Storage account.
-"StorageAccountContainerName": "<your-container-name>"
+Default is 'documents' "StorageAccountContainerName": "documents"
 ```

 ## Web